hackintosh-club/ASRock-DeskMini-310/README.md

  - Use [OpenCore Configurator](https://mackie100projects.altervista.org/opencore-configurator/) build your SMBIOS
  - Use the Power button to wake up from sleep
+ - Automatic switching is not supported after inserting 3.5mm headphones.
+Please manually select the headphone device in the sound settings
+ - Connecting 3.5mm earphones and independent microphones simultaneously can cause a burst sound after waking up from sleep.
+Please unplug the device and reinsert it

 ### ScreenShot

 ![image](ScreenShot/Sonoma.jpg)

+### Special Thanks

+PCBETA ：[Coldsparkle](https://i.pcbeta.com/space-uid-4597992.html)  &  GITHUB ：[viorel78](https://github.com/viorel78)  It's the same person

+He customized the sound card [Layout ID 18](https://github.com/acidanthera/AppleALC/pull/668)  with DeskMini H310  ALC235

+Thank you for your customization ！

 ### Contact Us